How many Texas towns with unique titles do you know?

 Travel Pro Tip: Be sure to visit Blanco State Park to see the ripples of the water flowing – it’s downright gorgeous, plus you can swim too.

 It seems the town wanted this nickname so badly that they planted bluebonnet seeds everywhere.
 It’s no secret that cities with many bluebonnets plant new seeds yearly because only so many flowers propagate yearly.
-Burnet is no different as over 30,000 bluebonnet seeds are planted in fields yearly.
+Burnet is no different, as over 30,000 bluebonnet seeds are planted yearly.

 Don’t miss their annual Bluebonnet Festival in April.